Nya2k/book-catalog/README.md

 <summary>Current Notes</summary>
 <br>

-I edited the templates and added Tailwind script to do the styling of HTML page. :D
+View and template on tutorial above were made based on the task requirements, I added other contexts and elements afterwards.
+I also edited the templates and added Tailwind script to do the styling of HTML page. :D
 </details>

 ---